RaphaelIT7/gmod-scripts/autoconnect/README.md

 1. Decide which Script you want to use. autoconnect (with autoupdate) or autoconnect (without autoupdate).
 2. Open the garrysmod folder
 3. Copy all files/folders located in the selected autoconnect into the garrysmod folder.
 4. Start Garry's Mod and check if anything works.

+NOTE: You need to install this script every time there was a Garry's Mod update, or you change the beta or validate your files.